dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 post-quantum signature of a concatenated dual signature, and (being able to forge, e.g., ECDSA signatures) remove the label artifact from the message as well.
-So, for many applications and threat models, adding an artifact in the message might not prevent stripping attacks.
+So, for many applications and threat models, adding an artifact in the message might be insufficient under stripping attacks.
 Another artifact location could be in the public key certificates as described in [I-D.ounsworth-pq-composite-sigs].
+In such a case, the artifacts are still present even if a stripping attack occurs.
 In yet another case, artifacts may be present through the fused hybrid method, thus making them part of the signature at the algorithmic level.
+Note that in this latter case, it is not possible for an adversary to strip one of the component signatures or use a component of the hybrid to create a forgery for a component algorithm.
+Such signatures provide SNS.
+This consequently also implies that the artifacts of hybridization are absolute in that verification failure would occur if an adversary tries to remove them.

 Eventual security analysis may be a consideration in choosing between levels.
 For example, if the security of the hybrid scheme is dependent